grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 The outside-in approach broke this for me because the objects I had to start with were the ones that had to have dependencies and these dependencies did not exist yet.
 With outside-in, I would need to start with `Object3`, which could not be instantiated without `Object2`, which, in turn, could not be instantiated without `Object1`.

-If this feels difficult, then why bother? -- you may ask.
+"If this feels difficult, then why bother?" you might ask.
 My reasons are:

 1. By starting from the inputs and going inside, I allow my interfaces and protocols to be shaped by use cases rather than by the underlying technology.
 That does not mean I can just ignore the technology stuff, but I consider the use case logic to be the main driver.
 This way, my protocols tend to be more abstract which in turn enforces higher composability.
 1. Every line of code I introduce is there because the use case needs it.
 Every method, every interface, and class exists because there already exists someone who needs it to perform its obligations.
 This way, I ensure I only implement the stuff that's needed and that it is shaped the way the users find it comfortable to use.
 Until I started using this approach, I would start from the inside of the system and I would design classes by guessing how they would be used and I would later regret these guesses, because of the rework and complexity they would often create.

 I found I can mitigate the uncomfortable feeling of starting from the inputs ("there is nothing I can fully run") with the following practices:

-1. Using TDD with mocks - TDD allows every little piece of code to be executed well before the whole task completion and mock objects serve as first collaborators that allow this execution to happen.
+1. Using TDD with mocks -- TDD allows every little piece of code to be executed well before the whole task completion and mock objects serve as first collaborators that allow this execution to happen.
 1. Slicing the scope of work into smaller vertical parts (e.g. scenarios, stories, etc.) that can be implemented faster than a full-blown feature.
 We have had a taste of this in action when Johnny and Benjamin were developing the calculator in one of the first chapters of this book.
 1. Not starting with a unit-level Statement, but instead, writing on a higher-level (e.g. end-to-end or against another architectural boundary).
 I could then make this bigger Statement work, then refactor the initial objects out of this small piece of working code.
 Only after having this initial structure in place would I start using class-level Statements with mocks.
 This approach is what we will be aiming at eventually, but for this chapter, I wanted to focus on the mocks and OO design, so I left this part out.